$1,500,000 Settlement for Child Injured at School

-The Plaintiff sustained a fractured lateral malleolus and underwent an arthroscopic repair of her ankle in 2005 and 2009.
+The Plaintiff sustained a fractured lateral malleolus and underwent an arthroscopic repair of her ankle twice.
 The Plaintiff also alleged that she continued to experience pain and instability in her ankle and would require future treatment and surgical procedures.

 The Defendants alleged that the Plaintiff only continued to suffer from internal derangement of the left ankle which would resolve with no residual sequellae and that she was not disabled from performing her usual activities of daily living.
 The Defendants further contended that the Plaintiff had a congenital condition that predisposed her to a twisting injury and that her obesity was complicating her recovery.